rieckpil/progmot/content/post/fighting-mental-health.md

 ... and it worked.

-Whenver something is coming up inside me or there's a conflict, I remain calm, take deep breathes and focus on breathing through the belly.
+Whenever something is coming up inside me or there's a conflict, I remain calm, take deep breathes and focus on breathing through the belly.

 What a game changer.

+It felt like running away something.
+But running towards what?
+I didn't know.
+More success?
+More money?
+More things?

 ## My Path Forward

 ![](/img/mental-health/new-beginning.png#center)

 I can happily say that each day is a blessing.
 I'm grateful each morning to wake up and have the opportunity to make the best out of the day.